AntCPLab/OpenCoral/doc/io.rst

 functions only output to the terminal on party 0.
 This allows to run several parties in one terminal without spoiling the output.
-You can use interactive mode with option ``-I`` in order to output on all parties.
-Note that this also to reading inputs from the command line unless you specify ``-IF`` as well.
+You can use interactive mode with option ``-I`` in order to output on all parties or ``-OF .`` to activate the output without interactive mode.
+Note that the former also causes to inputs from the command line unless you specify ``-IF`` as well.
 You can also specify a file prefix with ``-OF``, so that outputs are written to ``<prefix>-P<player>-<thread>``.